cookiengineer/cookie.engineer/weblog/articles/i3-migration-guide.md

 ln -s /usr/share/icons/default/index.theme $HOME/.icons/default/index.theme;
 ```

-If you want to change the GTK and icon themes for GTK-based applications,
+If you want to change the GTK theme and GTK icon theme for GTK-based
-I would recommend to use the `lxappearance` tool.
-It allows to select all
+applications, I would recommend to use the `lxappearance` tool.
+It allows
-themes, color schemes, fonts, cursors and other Accessibility-related
+to select all themes, color schemes, fonts, cursors and other accessibility
-settings - and it does not have any dependencies.
+related settings - and it does not have any third-party dependencies.

 ![lxappearance](./i3-migration-guide/lxappearance.png)